Labeled Tubulin-Alexa Fluor® 488

 Source: Bovine Brain

-Labeled Tubulin-Alexa Fluor® 488 is commonly visualized with a FITC filter set with maximum excitation/emission wavelengths of 494/517 nm (Figure 1).
-The labeled tubulin is generated by reacting Alexa Fluor® 488 succinimidyl ester (Thermo Fisher A20100) with Cycled Tubulin™ (Cat.
+Labeled Tubulin-Alexa Fluor® 488 is generated by reacting Alexa Fluor® 488 succinimidyl ester with Cycled Tubulin™ (Cat.
 No. 032005), thereby covalently linking the dye to random tubulin surface lysines.
 Cycled Tubulin™ is >99% pure and polymerization competent.
 These properties are maintained during the labeling process by reacting Cycled Tubulin™ with the dye in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
-The final product displays maximum absorption at 280 nm and 494 nm, and a labeling stoichiometry ([dye]/[tubulin]) of 0.5-2.0 as determined by spectroscopic analysis (Figure 2).
+The final product displays maximum absorption at 280 nm and 494 nm, and a labeling stoichiometry ([dye]/[tubulin]) of ~1.0 as determined by spectroscopic analysis (Figure 1).
 Specific labeling stoichiometries are indicated on the product label.
+Labeled Tubulin-Alexa Fluor® 488 is commonly visualized with a FITC filter set with maximum excitation/emission wavelengths of 494/517 nm (see images above).
 The product is cryopreserved at 20 mg/ml in 50 mM K-Glutamate and 0.5 mM MgCl2 (pH=7.0).

-Labeled Tubulin-Alexa Fluor® 488 will polymerize into microtubules when supplemented with GTP, warmed to 37˚C, and kept above its critical concentration.
-Labeled tubulin is suitable for use in a variety of fluorescent experimental applications including live cell injection, and can be combined with unlabeled tubulin (Cycled Tubulin | Cat.
-No. 032005) in generating fluorescent microtubules in vitro.
+Labeled Tubulin-Alexa Fluor® 488 will polymerize into microtubules when supplemented with guanosine-5'-triphosphate (GTP), warmed to 37˚C, and kept above its critical concentration.
+Polymerization activity is detectable in a variety of experimental systems including fluorescence microscopy assays, turbidity assays, and GTPase assays.
+Labeled tubulin is suitable for use in a variety of fluorescent experimental applications including live cell injection, and can be combined with unlabeled tubulin in generating fluorescent microtubules in vitro.
+Cycled Tubulin™ (Cat.
+No. 032005) is highly recommended as the unlabeled tubulin source in order to minimize tubulin heterogeneity, as labeled tubulin products are derived directly from Cycled Tubulin™.
 Visit our protocols page for common microtubule polymerization protocols, including the generation of short, rigid microtubules stabilized by GMPCPP or long, flexible microtubules stabilized by taxol.